openstack/ironic-specs/priorities/rocky-priorities.rst

 Deploy Steps
 ------------

-We created cleaning with the the ability to compose an ordered list of actions to be taken.
+We created cleaning with the ability to compose an ordered list of actions to be taken.
 However we left deployment as a static set of actions.

 In order to allow templates to apply using chosen traits, we want to have